romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 Webpack is great, as long as when it is working and you don't need to configure it.
 According to 'zero config setup' idea, default Webpack configuration is also created by CLI.

 First time with a new CLI app can be confusing, mainly because there is no Webpack config file.
 It doesn’t mean that there is no way to change that!
-All changes are made in '_vue.config.js_' file.
+All changes are made in _`vue.config.js`_ file.

 If you are curious how your Webpack (and other plugins) configuration looks like, all you have to do is run '_vue inspect_' command.
-I suggest dumping that output into a file so that it will be easier to "inspect".  '_vue inspect > dump.js_' will do the trick.
+I suggest dumping that output into a file so that it will be easier to "inspect".  _`vue inspect > dump.js`_ will do the trick.

 ### PWA support